Guardianship Attorneys in Houston

 The process of selecting and legally appointing a guardian can be more complex than most people realize.
 It is not enough to simply tell a person that you want them to care for you if you become disabled or incapacitated and less restrictive measures have failed; you must complete the necessary steps to ensure that this person not only has the authority to look after the physical well-being of you, but also the legal ability to manage your affairs.

-To learn more about appointing a legal guardian for you, contact Stepp & Sullivan, P.C. at (713) 336-7200 and schedule a consultation with our Houston guardianship attorneys.
+about appointing a legal guardian for your child, contact Stepp & Sullivan, P.C. at (713) 336-7200 and schedule a consultation with our Houston guardianship attorneys.

 Becoming a Guardian in Texas